Coalition of the Gulf War: Honduras

 Honduras sent 400 personnel to the join the coalition.

 Hungary

 Hungary contributed approximately 40 personnel, including a medical team.

 Italy

 The Italian contribution included about 1,950 personnel; their operation mostly involved aircraft, and the air operation was known as Operazione Locusta.
 Italy deployed eight Panavia Tornado aircraft, which conducted sorties over the 42 days of war, and a cell of RF-104G Starfighter tactical reconnaissance aircraft, which operated from Turkey to monitor the coalition's flank.
 Six F-104s were stationed in Turkey.
 4 ships were sent to the gulf.
 The Italian commander of the operation was Mario Arpino.

 Japan

 Japan contributed no personnel or equipment to the coalition force as it was prohibited from doing so by its constitution.
-However, the Japanese government made a financial contribution of approximately $13bn to fund Coalition operations.
+However, the Japanese government made a financial contribution of approximately $13 billion to fund Coalition operations.

 Kuwait

-The contribution of Kuwaiti forces in exile included around 9,900 personnel.
+The contribution of Kuwaiti forces in exile included around 16,000 to 20,000 personnel at the time of the Iraqi invasion on August 2, 1990, with 2,200 in the air force and 1,800 in the navy.
+Kuwait helped finance a significant share of coalition operations costs including logistic support for deployed forces.